IBM/predictive-market-using-arria/README.md

 In your terminal, `cd` into this project's root directory

 1. Run `npm install` to install the app's dependencies
-1. Run `node app.js`
+1. Run `npm start`
-1. Access the running app locally at http://
+1. Access the running app locally at http://localhost:8080/

 ## 7. Deploy to IBM Cloud